How the bulldozer has destroyed any hope Muslims might have in India’s institutions

 Adityanath was referring to a set of bulldozers that had been brought to his rally and were draped with a banner that said “Baba ka Bulldozer”.
 Earlier in April, Samajwadi Party President Akhilesh Yadav had said that the bulldozer was crushing common citizens.

-After the Uttar Pradesh elections, the bulldozer was used i victory rallies.
+After the Uttar Pradesh elections, the bulldozer was used in victory rallies.
 Deployed to ostensibly demolish illegal encroachments, “bulldozer justice” is designed to send a message that transgressions will not be tolerated.
 Next door in BJP-ruled Madhya Pradesh, Chief Minister Shivraj Singh Chouhan quickly latched on to this potent symbol and earned the moniker “Bulldozer Mama”.

 In the aftermath of the Khargone violence, Chouhan sent bulldozers to demolish the houses of those who were allegedly involved in stone throwing and arson.
 It is another matter that some of those whose properties were demolished were already in jail while fresh charges were levelled against them.
 The law requires that there be a thorough police enquiry before any demolition, but no such steps were taken in most of these cases.